-Gyrodactylus salaris survives all temperatures between 0°C and 25°C. Tolerance to temperatures above 25°C is unknown.
+Gyrodactylus salaris is known to survive between temperatures of 0°C to 25°C. Tolerance to temperatures above 25°C is unknown.
 It is not resistant to freezing.
-Gyrodactylus salaris is not drought resistant and must be surrounded by water for survival.
+Gyrodactylus salaris is sensitive to desiccation.
 Gyrodactylus salaris dies after a few days at pH≤5.
-It is more sensitive to low pH (5.1<pH<6.4) in association with aluminium and zinc than the host Atlantic salmon (25, 30) (see also Section 2.4.2).
+It is more sensitive to low pH (5.1<pH<6.4) in association with aluminium and zinc than the host Atlantic salmon (Poléo et al., 2004; Soleng et al., 1999) (see also Section 2.4.2).